 Encourage healthy competition to motivate participants to raise more donations by providing incentives and prizes (think swim gear, gift cards, electronics) for the top fundraisers.
 Read more on how our software helps you encourage your peer-to-peer participants to fundraise.

-DoJiggy’s Crowdfunding Software Makes Hosting a Swimathon Fundraiser Easy and More Successful.
+DoJiggy’s Donor-Friendly Crowdfunding Software Makes Hosting Swim-a-thon Fundraisers Easy

-There are a lot of variations that you can plan as part of your swim team fundraising event to encourage teamwork and add an extra element of excitement.
+You can plan many variations as part of your swim team fundraising event to encourage teamwork and add an extra element of excitement.
 The creative options are endless – just have fun!

 - Arrange participants into teams and offer awards for the team that swims the most laps during the event.